gr1nch3/multi_accounts/README.md

 # multi_accounts

-A project Displaying a way to handle multiple accounts in django
+A project Displaying a way to handle multiple  in django